-A community project to map extreme heat in Raleigh and Durham!
+A community project to map heat islands in Raleigh and Durham!

 About The Project

-Raleigh and Durham are just two of the 13 locations selected to participate in the 2021 NIHHIS-CAPA HeatWatch Campaign.
+In 2021, Raleigh and Durham were two of the 15 locations selected to participate in the NIHHIS-CAPA HeatWatch Campaign.

-Want to talk more about the project?
-Want to partner with us?
-Get in touch at firstname.lastname@example.org.
+Questions about the data or want to talk more about the project?
+Get in touch via email at email@example.com

-The 2021 Raleigh and Durham Urban Heat Island Temperature Mapping Campaign is a partnership between the Museum of Life and Science, NC Museum of Natural Sciences, Durham County, the City of Raleigh, the State Climate Office of North Carolina, National Weather Service Raleigh Office, and Activate Good.
+The 2021 Raleigh and Durham Urban Heat Island Temperature Mapping Campaign is a partnership between the Museum of Life and Science, NC Museum of Natural Sciences, Durham County, the City of Raleigh, the North Carolina State Climate Office, National Weather Service Raleigh Office, and Activate Good.
 This project is made possible by NOAA and NIHHIS.